coreyeross25/Hammurabi/README.md

 >
 > Ask the player how many acres to plant with grain, and returns that number.
 You must have enough acres, enough grain, and enough people to do the planting.
 Any grain left over goes into storage for next year.
 >
 > For each question, do "sanity checking"; that is, test whether the answer is possible (you have enough grain, you have enough people to do the planting etc.), and keep asking until you get a possible value.
-(For example, `O Great Hammurabi, surely you jest!
+(For example, `O Great hammurabi.Hammurabi, surely you jest!
 We have only 3415 bushels left!`)
 >
 > Then the method needs to determine:
 >